bbc/newslabs-docs/docs/Juicer-2.md

 * `trending`: Additionally return a list of "trending" concepts for the specified query.
 Ex: `published_after=2015-06-07&published_before=2015-06-08&trending=true`.
 This uses Elasticsearch's [significant terms](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-significantterms-aggregation.html) functionality.

-* `concepts`: It return the concepts aggregated by Thing, People, Place, Organisation.
+* `concepts`: if true it will return the concepts aggregated by Thing, People, Place, Organisation.

+* `sources_aggregation`: if true it will return the articles count grouped by source.

 All parameters are optional.
 If parameters are omitted, the endpoint will just return the latest articles.